-When I was at Primary school I remember learning my times tables bu chanting them out loud.
+Why is multiplication important? – When I was at Primary school I remember learning my times tables bu chanting them out loud.
 I do not think schools do this anymore.
 However chanting out loud with my class mates worked for me.

 Learning multiplication is an important foundation for working out functions of mathematics.
 It helps with division, algebra, long multiplication, and even fractions.
 For students who don’t have a solid grasp of the times tables, these other areas may be hard to understand.
 Lack of arithmetic skills makes it difficult for a child to keep up with the class.
 This can cause them to fail and fall behind.
 Using a calculator is not going to teach your child math and sometimes there just aren’t 30 seconds to pull out a calculator and figure out a problem.

-Why learning the times tables is really important
+Why learning the multiplication is really important

 If you think about it, you use multiplication in your day to day life.
 When you go shopping, you often need to compare out the cost of similar items or how much it will cost to get multiple items.
 If you are cooking and need to make a double recipe you are going to need to know how to multiply and if you are at a shop and want to determine what type of discount you are getting you need to learn multiplication.
 Multiplication and maths is used whether you realise it or not almost on a daily basis.